Benj1bear/Virtual-Machine/ReadMe.md

     2. abstract
         These are forms where the partial forms can (in concept/execution; it actually doesn't) include forms in them as well as tokens to make up their form.
 This will use recursion to get the next form and know when to stop based on a look ahead e.g. the form after an ABSTRACT_FORM will be the end form or token desired.

-3. Forms map directly to a pre defined set of instructions.
+Forms map directly to a pre defined set of instructions.
 Forms are merely abstractions or high level definitions of what the user/developer thinks their code does but forms directly map into instructions that perform the executions based on the tokens and source code.

-4. these instructions are evaluated one by one resulting in memory management, external comms, or printing to display (it all depends on what you've implemented as the builtins of your language).
+These instructions are evaluated one by one resulting in memory management, external comms, or printing to display (it all depends on what you've implemented as the builtins of your language).

 So, the code follows this format: